 - 6 slices bacon, cooked and crumbled (for topping)

-- In large skillet, heat the olive oil and add the onion and potatoes to the skillet (alternately, you can saute the onions and potatoes in the bacon grease instead).
+- In a large skillet, heat the olive oil and add the onion and potatoes to the skillet (alternately, you can saute the onions and potatoes in the bacon grease instead).
 Sauté for 5 minutes.

 - Cover and cook on low for 7 hours.

 - Remove half of the mixture and place into a blender or food processor.
 Blend until puréed and return to crockpot.
-Add milk and butter.
+Add the milk and butter.
 Take out a little bit of liquid and whisk the cornstarch into it.
 Add the cornstarch mixture to the slow cooker.
 Cover and cook on high for an additional hour.
-Sprinkle individual servings with bacon.
+Sprinkle individual servings topped with bacon.